X

 The start of a revolution

-When Roger Smith founded the British Association of Watchmakers in November 2020, his intention was to represent the interests of the emerging watchmaking industry and nurture the talent within it both in our country and at an international level.
-Less than four years later, the association has 83 members, 44 of which took part in […]
+When Roger Smith, Mike France and Alistair Audsley founded the Alliance of British Watch and Clock Makers in October 2020, their intention was to champion and represent the interests of British watch and clock makers, nurture the talent and promote the sector around the world.
+Less than four years later, the association has 93 trade members, 44 of which took part […]

 Time full of magic